sohomghosh/FiNCAT_Financial_Numeral_Claim_Analysis_Tool/README.md

 ![alt text](https://github.com/sohomghosh/FiNCAT_Financial_Numeral_Claim_Analysis_Tool/blob/main/system-diagram.png)

 ## How to use? <br>

+Please refer to requirements.txt for versions of the Python libaries used while developing this tool.

 <br>**Training**<br>
 For training you need to execute the *FiNCAT_training.ipynb* notebook the present in the training folder.
 It needs *fincat_utils.py* present in the main folder and the embeddings/labels present in the training folder as .csv files. *X_train_df.zip* needs to be unzipped to get the X_train_df.csv file. <br>
 <br>**Using the tool**<br>